SebastianoF/bruker2nifti/README.md

 Further versions may sacrifice readability for the sake of efficiency only when the standards will be established and tested.

-In the range of my possibilities PEP-8 convention is followed.

 The code is written an runs in python 2.7 (cross compatibility with python 3 is implemented when possible).
 The choice of Python programming language is after personal preferences, the availability of nibabel library,